K-PaaS/application-platform-guide-eng/install/service/pinpoint.md

 ### <div id='3.2'> 3.2.
 Sample Web App Download

 The Sample Web App is deployed as an App to PaaS-TA.
-Initial data is generated through Pinpoint service Bind on the distributed app.
+Initial data is generated through Pinpoint service Bind on the deployed app.
 After the binding is completed, Pinpoint service monitoring for the app can be performed through the browser through the connection url.

 - Download Zip File of Sample Apps